HamishBrindle/element-theme/README.md

 $--xl: map-get($breakpoints, xl) !default;
 ```

-> Don't expect much from the JSON-to-SCSS conversion going on here, it's extremely rudimentary, and I woudln't expect it to hold up with more complex tooling
+> Don't expect much from the JS-to-SCSS conversion going on here, it's extremely rudimentary, and I woudln't expect it to hold up with more complex tooling

 ## Config
 Here are some (highly specific for my project) examples of what your config files may look like: